-Blundell's recognises that a child going missing from education is a potential indicator of neglect or abuse, and that such children are at risk of being victims of harm, exploitation or radicalisation.
+Blundell's recognises that a child going missing from education or is frequently absent from education is a potential indicator of neglect or abuse, and that such children are at risk of being victims of harm, exploitation or radicalisation.
 The school will monitor all pupil absences from school and promptly address concerns about irregular attendance with the parent/carer.
 For further details, please see the Missing Child Policy which include procedures as to what to do when a child is not collected on time.